 There is a war going on to determine the future of the Internet.
 On one side are big businesses, governments, and hackers, all of whom want to invade your privacy, steal your personal information, and control what you can do online.
 On the other side are regular people who want to protect our privacy, control our own data, and be left alone by those others.

-The other side has spy agencies, and Artificial Intelligence to monitor your every move, and who knows what other weapons.
-You have VPNs.
+The others have spy agencies, and Artificial Intelligence to monitor your every move, and who knows what other weapons.
+We have VPNs.

 In this article we’re going to cover ExpressVPN, often considered the best overall VPN on the market.
 If you are serious about protecting yourself online, you should know about this one.

 With a proven track record with uses such as torrenting, gaming, streaming and much more.
 ExpressVPN is a brand that you should take a serious look at if you need to protect your privacy online.